-- The Site Manager will direct all emergency response operations, designate duties to other site personnel, and serve as liaison with government officials and emergency response teams. - The Site Health and Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue for all matters that are related to chemical agents, exclusive of MEC.
-He/She will coordinate with the UXO Safety Officer in all matters involving MEC. - The UXO Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue for all matters that relate to MEC. - The Field Office Supervisor will be designated when no one is performing this function during normal site work.
+The Site Manager will direct all emergency response operations, designate duties to other site personnel, and serve as liaison with government officials and emergency response teams.

+The Site Health and Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue.

+The Field Office Supervisor will be designated when no one is performing this function during normal site work.
 This person will maintain contact with off-site response teams and notify additional agencies or offices that need to be contacted.